NanoComp/meep/doc/docs/Mode_Decomposition.md

 # Mode Decomposition

 Meep contains a feature to decompose arbitrary fields into a superposition of the harmonic modes of a given structure via its integration with the eigenmode solver [MPB](https://mpb.readthedocs.io).
 This section provides an overview of the theory and implementation of this feature.
-Tutorial examples are provided in [Tutorial/Mode Decomposition](Python_Tutorials/Mode_Decomposition.md).
+For examples, see [Tutorial/Mode Decomposition](Python_Tutorials/Mode_Decomposition.md).

 [TOC]